Work in progress

 (with I. Rudik) Link

 What is the impact and value of hurricane forecasts?
-We study this question using newly-collected forecast data for major US hurricanes since 2005.
-We find that higher wind speed forecasts increase pre-landfall protective spending, but erroneous under-forecasts increase post-landfall damage and rebuilding costs.
-We develop a theoretically-grounded approach for estimating the marginal value of forecast improvements and find that the average annual improvement reduces total per-hurricane costs by over $400,000/county.
-Improvements since 2007 reduced costs by 18%, totaling billions of dollars per hurricane.
-This exceeds the annual budget for all federal weather forecasting in the US.
+We study this question using newly-collected forecast data for the universe of land-falling US hurricanes between 2005–2022.
+We find higher wind speed forecasts increase pre-landfall protective spending.
+Erroneous under-forecasts of wind speed increase hurricane damage and after-hurricane rebuilding expenditures.
+Our main contribution is a new theoretically-grounded approach for estimating the marginal value of forecast improvements.
+We find that the average annual improvement reduced total per-hurricane costs, inclusive of unobserved protective spending, by over $500,000 per county.
+Improvements since 2007 reduced costs by 19%, averaging $2 billion per hurricane.
+This exceeds the annual budget for all federal weather forecasting.

 The Economic Impact of Modern Piracy on Global Shipping

 Maritime transport has been historically susceptible to piracy.
 While broad assessments suggest the impact of modern piracy causes large economic losses, the literature lacks quantification of the magnitude of the costs and the behavioral responses that underpin them.
-Here, we combine theory and a unique geospatial dataset combining more than 25 million shipping voyages and thousands of pirate encounters across the globe to find that pirate encounters lead to significant and costly avoidance measures.
-Shippers modify their path along a route to avoid locations with known pirate encounters.
-This increases voyage distance and duration, which lead to significant increases in fuel and labor costs estimated to be over US$1.5 billion/year.
+Here, we combine theory and a unique geospatial dataset combining more than 26 million shipping voyages and thousands of pirate encounters across the globe to test for behavioral responses and quantify their private and public costs.
+We find that shippers modify their path along a route to avoid locations with known pirate encounters, which increases voyage distance and duration leading to significant increases in fuel and labor costs estimated to be over US$1.5 billion/year.
 Additionally, emission of CO2, NOx, and SOx due to increased fuel consumption results in environmental damages valued at US$5.1 billion per year.
 Together, our results provide the first global estimates linking the presence of pirates to individual behavior and aggregate transportation cost, as well as its environmental impact, with major implications for the shipping industry and maritime security at a global scale.

 Peer-reviewed